aghaeeyan/RDM/README.md

 # RDM
-Supplementary data and code associated with the manuscript "Revealing the unseen: About half of the Americans relied on others' experience when deciding on taking the COVID-19 vaccine"
+Supplementary data and code associated with the manuscript "Revealing the unseen: Likely half of the Americans relied on others' experience when deciding on taking the COVID-19 vaccine"
 author: "Azadeh Aghaeeyan, Pouria Ramazi, and Mark A. Lewis"

 DOI: 10.5281/zenodo.7847390
 https://doi.org/10.5281/zenodo.7847390

-In this repository you may find the data and the codes necessary to replicate the reported results in our manuscript, "Revealing the unseen: About half of the Americans relied on others' experience when deciding on taking the COVID-19 vaccine".
+In this repository you may find the data and the codes necessary to replicate the reported results in our manuscript, "Revealing the unseen: Likely half of the Americans relied on others' experience when deciding on taking the COVID-19 vaccine".
 This readme walks you through the steps need to be taken to run the codes.
 The Python code used here also depends on several packages, which are listed below: